Bong Revilla

-Ramon Bautista Bong Revilla Jr. ([rɛˈbiljɐ]; born Jose Mari Bautista; September 25, 1966) and commonly known as Bong Revilla, is a Filipino actor, television presenter and politician serving as a Senator since 2019, and previously from 2004 to 2016.
+Ramon Bautista Bong Revilla Jr. ([rɛˈbiljɐ]; born Jose Mari Mortel Bautista; September 25, 1966) is a Filipino actor, director, producer, television presenter and politician who served as a senator from 2004 to 2016 and again from 2019 to 2025.

-The son of actor-politician Ramon Revilla Sr., he himself became an action star in the 1980s and 1990s as Ramon "Bong" Revilla Jr. He started his political career in Cavite, serving as vice governor (1995–1998) and later governor (1998–2001).
-He was the chairman of the Videogram Regulatory Board from 2002 to 2004.
+The son of actor-politician Ramon Revilla Sr., he himself became an action star in the 1980s and 1990s as Ramon "Bong" Revilla Jr., starring in the Alyas Pogi film series as the titular policeman Henry Cruz.
+He started his political career in Cavite, serving as vice governor (1995–1998) and later governor (1998–2001).
+He was the chairman of the Videogram Regulatory Board (now the Optical Media Board) from 2002 to 2004.

 Revilla was first elected to the Senate in 2004.
 He successfully ran for a second term and topped the senatorial race in 2010.
-His alleged involvement in the Napoles pork barrel scam led the Sandiganbayan to issue an arrest warrant against him and other co-accused on June 20, 2014.
+His alleged involvement in the pork barrel scam led the Sandiganbayan to issue an arrest warrant against him and other co-accused on June 20, 2014.
 Within hours, Revilla surrendered before the anti-graft court.